-How to use this tip: Whenever you set a goal, perhaps it’s best to look at it with the endgame in sight and reverse-engineer the steps you need to take for you to get there, rather than starting with “Step 1” in mind.
+How to use this tip: When goal setting, look at the end goal and reverse-engineer the steps you need to take to get there.
 But, for this to work in the first place, your goal has to be specific and quantifiable.
 It’s hard to reverse engineer vague goals like “grow my business” or “improve our blog’s social shares.”

 So choose the one thing that resonates with you the most on this list, then try it.
-Once you find out whether it works for you or not, you can come back and figure out if there’s another tip you’d like to try.
+Once you find out whether it works for you or not, you can come back try another tip.

 There you have it!
 A long list, but by no means an entirely exhaustive one.
 Did we omit your own favorite productivity tip?
 Have you tried adopting any of the techniques above?
 We’d love to hear about your experiences.

-If you’d like to learn ways to help your whole team boost productivity and improve collaboration, check out PGi’s free eBook, Teamwork Makes the Dream Work.
-Also be sure to check out Central Desktop by PGi, a powerful collaboration tool designed to increase productivity and make your life easier.
+If you’d like to learn ways to help your whole team boost productivity and improve collaboration, check out PGi’s powerful collaboration and meeting tool designed to increase productivity and make your life easier.